Contact Us Today 01642 716680

 Test perspective

-The test perspective (whether the assessment is a black box, grey box or white box assessment) can influence the pricing significantly.
+The test perspective (whether the assessment is a Black Box Penetration Testing, Grey Box Penetration Testing, or White Box Penetration Testing) can influence the pricing significantly.
 This is primarily due to the time it takes for the tester to parse the information given to them.
 A white box assessment on a web application, in which the tester has full access to the code-base.
 Will likely take more time to conduct due to being more in-depth assessment.

 The image shows a picture of some web computer code.
 The image states that a white box assessment on a web application will typically take more time than a different text perspective.